fieldtrip/website/tutorial/preprocessing_erp.md

 Instead of using the default 'trialfun_general' function with **[ft_definetrial](/reference/ft_definetrial)**, we will use a custom 'trialfun_affcog' that has been written specifically for this experiment.
 This custom function reads markers from the EEG record and identifies trials that belong to condition 1 (positive-negative judgement) or 2 (animal-human judgement).
 The function is available along with the data.

-The custom trial function is available from [here](https://download.fieldtriptoolbox.org/tutorial/preprocessing_erp/trialfun_affcog.m) or can be found at the end in the [appendix](#appendix-the-trialfun-used-in-this-example) of this example script.
+The custom trial function is available from [the download server](https://download.fieldtriptoolbox.org/tutorial/preprocessing_erp/trialfun_affcog.m) or can be found at the end in the [appendix](#appendix-the-trialfun-used-in-this-example) of this example script.
 Please save it to a local file with the name `trialfun_affcog.m`.

     cfg              = [];
     cfg.trialfun     = 'trialfun_affcog';